🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Fluke anchors are ideal for muddy or sandy areas.
 In fact, they really don't perform well in areas that are anything but.
 With the red-clay mud banks in the South, this is all boaters use at my lake!

 These anchors are also very popular because they easily fold away for storage.
-But just be sure to get the correct size and weight and also be sure to get a fluke anchor with a full-length stock to prevent it from rolling in the sand below.
+But just be sure to get the correct size and weight and a fluke anchor with a full-length stock to prevent it from rolling in the sand below.

 3. Mushroom Anchor

-Mushroom anchors appear exactly as the name implies like a mushroom cap.
+Mushroom anchors appear precisely as the name implies, like mushroom caps.
 They're the go-to anchors for smaller fishing boats and powerboats.
 Vinyl-coated mushroom anchors, like this one, are the best type of mushroom anchors to purchase.

-The vinyl coating adds a soft, protective layer that won't ding or chip up your boat's hull if it hits the side as you're dropping it in the water.
+The vinyl coating adds a soft, protective layer that won't ding or chip up your boat's hull if it hits the side as you drop it in the water.

 I remember using these when I was younger because my dad didn't have to worry about me damaging the boat when I helped pull in the anchor.